 How potent are North Korea's threats?

-Since the latest UN sanctions, North Korea has unleashed a salvo of threats against the US and South Korea, even vowing to restart operations at its main nuclear complex.
-The BBC examines how much of a threat North Korea really poses to the US and its Asian neighbours.
+Since the last round of UN sanctions in 2013, North Korea has unleashed a series of threats against the US and South Korea.
+The BBC examines how much of a threat North Korea really poses.

 North Korea's threats

-North Korea has frequently employed bellicose rhetoric towards its perceived aggressors.
+North Korea has frequently employed bellicose rhetoric towards its perceived enemies.

 After US President George W Bush labelled it part of the "axis of evil" in 2002, Pyongyang said it would "mercilessly wipe out the aggressors".

-Last June the army warned that artillery was aimed at seven South Korean media groups and threatened a "merciless sacred war".
+In June 2012 the army warned that artillery was aimed at seven South Korean media groups and threatened a "merciless sacred war".

 There is also a pattern of escalating threats whenever South Korea gets a new leader, with misogynist rhetoric directed at South Korea's first female President Park Geun-hye after she was elected in 2013.

 While many observers dismiss the rhetoric as bluster, others warn of "the tyranny of low expectations" when it comes to understanding North Korea, because there have been a number of serious regional confrontations.

 "If you follow North Korean media you constantly see bellicose language directed against the US and South Korea and occasionally Japan is thrown in there, and it's hard to know what to take seriously.
 But then when you look at occasions where something really did happen, such as the artillery attack on a South Korean island in 2010, you see there were very clear warnings," Professor John Delury at South Korea's Yonsei university told the BBC.